Lorna Carroll PGDip MBACP (Registered and Accredited)

 Fees and Availability

 An initial telephone consultation, if you'd like one, is free.
 Counselling sessions are £35 for individuals and £45 for couples for one hour.
 An initial 30-minute session face-to-face, at £15, is also available.
-Appointments are available Monday to Saturday, 10am till 5pm weekdays and 10.30am till 2pm Saturdays.
+Appointments are available Monday to Friday, 10am till 5pm.

 I will always try to accommodate you and fit in with times and days that suit you.
 Skype is also available, six days and evenings a week.
 Please see below for further details of fees and services.